Bobby Valentine: ESPN

 Valentine accepted a position as a baseball analyst for ESPN.
 He had previously appeared on the cable network's Baseball Tonight show in 2003.
 He made his broadcasting debut for the 2009 American and National League Championship Series and World Series.

-In late 2009, Valentine was a candidate to replace Eric Wedge as manager of the Cleveland Indians, however the job went to Manny Acta.
+In late 2009, Valentine was a candidate to replace Eric Wedge as manager of the Cleveland Indians.
+The position, however, went to Manny Acta.

 Valentine continued working with ESPN for the 2010 MLB season.
 He was interviewed for the Baltimore Orioles managerial position after manager Dave Trembley was fired in early June; Valentine later withdrew his name from consideration.
 Valentine was considered a front runner for the Florida Marlins managerial position that opened after manager Fredi González was fired in late June.
 However, Valentine confirmed he was no longer a candidate for the position after Marlins owner Jeffrey Loria stated that Edwin Rodríguez, the interim manager they summoned to replace Gonzalez, would manage the team through the 2010 season.
-With the firing of the New York Mets manager Jerry Manuel at the end of the 2010 season, Valentine had been speculated by the local New York sports media of returning to the team.
-It was also reported that the Toronto Blue Jays and Seattle Mariners had interviewed Valentine for their open managerial job.
+With the firing of the New York Mets manager Jerry Manuel at the end of the 2010 season, New York sports media speculated that Valentine would return to manage the team.
+It was also reported that the Toronto Blue Jays and Seattle Mariners had interviewed Valentine for their open managerial positions.
 Valentine was interviewed by the Milwaukee Brewers for their managerial opening in October 2010.
 He was believed to be a finalist along with Bob Melvin, Joey Cora, and Ron Roenicke.
-The position eventually went to Angels bench coach Roenicke.
+The Brewers job eventually went to Angels bench coach Ron Roenicke.

 On December 1, 2010, Valentine, Orel Hershiser and Dan Shulman were named as ESPN's new Sunday Night Baseball crew for the 2011 MLB season.
 In June 2011, news outlets reported that Valentine was once again a candidate for the Florida Marlins managerial position after the ballclub free fell in the standings.
 That did not come to fruition, however, as the Marlins hired former White Sox manager Ozzie Guillén.

 Boston Red Sox

 On November 21, 2011, Bobby met with the Boston Red Sox for a formal interview for the open manager's position, and on November 29, it was reported that he would be the new Red Sox manager and the successor to Terry Francona.
 Valentine was introduced by Red Sox General Manager Ben Cherington on December 2, 2011, and chose to wear number 25 in honor of the late Tony Conigliaro, with whom he briefly roomed during spring training 1976 with the San Diego Padres.

-Valentine's first and only season with Boston was marred by injuries, public feuds with players, run-ins with the media, and a tumultuous relationship with his coaches.
+Valentine's first and only season with Boston was marred by undermining from the front office, injuries, public feuds with players, run-ins with the media, and a tumultuous relationship with his coaches.
 Under Valentine's management, the 2012 Red Sox finished last in the AL East at 69–93, their worst record in 47 years.

-Valentine was fired by the Red Sox on October 4, 2012, just one day after the conclusion of the regular season.
+Valentine was fired by the Red Sox on October 4, 2012, one day after the conclusion of the regular season.